-Did you just have your 6 week sonogram appointment and didn’t go as planned?
-Didn’t see a baby or hear a heartbeat?
-That can be very heartbreaking and confusing to you.
-I get it mama because I went through this experience myself with my second pregnancy.
+Did you just have your first trimester 6 week pregnancy ultrasound appointment and didn’t see baby or heartbeat?
+That can be very heartbreaking and confusing to you, specially in early pregnancy.
+I get it mama because I went through this experience myself with my second pregnancy, which were twins.

-I want you to still be excited about being pregnant because you still are.
+I want you to still be excited about being pregnant and going to your first-trimester ultrasound.
 Just because you didn’t see a baby right now, doesn’t mean a baby is not there.
-Yes, sadly in many cases not seeing a baby and just a sac can mean an early miscarriage or false pregnancy.
+Yes, sadly in many cases not seeing a baby and just a sac can mean an early pregnancy losses or miscarriage or false pregnancy.
 But let’s look at the positive here.

 No Yolk Sac at 6 Weeks